Best Practices for Managing MPLS Traffic and MPLS Security

-Your edge router is similar to a critical intersection of local roads and ramps to high-ways, where your local traffic is managed and pass onto the WAN (Wide Area Network) side of the network.
-In most enterprise network architectures today, it is common to see a high-performance, yet expensive MPLS connectivity, as well as cost effective and high bandwidth broadband WAN connectivity.
+Your edge router is similar to a critical intersection of local roads and ramps to highways, where your local traffic is managed and passed onto the WAN (Wide Area Network) side of the network.
+In most enterprise network architectures today, it is common to see both high-performance, yet expensive MPLS connectivity, as well as cost effective and high bandwidth broadband WAN connectivity.
 Today’s edge routers have the responsibility to intelligently manage the inbound and outbound traffic.
-A critical part of this traffic management is the MPLS traffic management.
+A critical part of this traffic management task is the MPLS traffic management.

 MPLS traffic uses layer2 labeling as opposed to layer3 IP routing (nice discussion about the differences here) and therefore can only be sent over the MPLS connection.
 Usually MPLS traffic will be limited to packets that are highly sensitive to latency and therefore needs to be transmitted through the expensive “reserved” road.
-MPLS is similar to a HOV lane, where you can expect to see less other traffic (cross-traffic), primarily because of the cost associated with carrying traffic over MPLS.
-So in our analogy, it is more like a toll-road HOV, than a normal HOV lane.
+MPLS is similar to an HOV lane, where you can expect to see less cross traffic, primarily because of the cost associated with carrying traffic over MPLS.
+So, in our analogy, it is more like a toll-road HOV, than a normal HOV lane.

 Another important component of managing the failover of the MPLS traffic is the security component.
 In most cases, since MPLS is over a private network, encryption can be a second thought or even intentionally avoided.
-Therefore it is important to have encryption option over the broadband bonded tunnels as when the MPLS traffic do failover, it can go through the encrypted tunnel.
+Therefore, it is important to have an encryption option over the broadband bonded tunnels as when the MPLS traffic does failover, it can go through the encrypted IP tunnel.

 Mushroom Networks is the provider of SD-WAN (Software Defined WAN) and NFV solutions capable of Broadband Bonding that enables self-healing WAN networks that route around network problems such as latency, jitter and packet loss.